How do I know I am prepared for AISC?

 → To try collaborating on research to safeguard society’s long-term trajectory for the common good of all, apply to AISC.

 AI developments pose existential risks to future generations.
 If an existential risk comes to pass, society’s trajectory will end.
 You may have reason to prioritise other systemic risks though.
-We welcome AI research proposals for preventing lock-in of societal interactions (in which people are barred from making wiser decisions), as well as future risks of astronomical suffering.

 To learn about our long-term perspective on safety research, check out the 80,000 Hours Podcast or AI Alignment Podcast.
 Each interview comes with transcripts and links to mentioned papers, if you prefer to read!